Frequently asked questions

 What is probate?

 Oregon law provides a process known as probate to wind up a person’s financial affairs after their death.
+Probate is the mechanism used to decide how to distribute a person’s money and property to their heirs, or those individuals named as beneficiaries in their will.
 Probate gives creditors an opportunity to make claims against a person’s estate so the decedent’s bills get paid.
 It also sets a time limit for creditors to make a claim and once that time is up a creditor has no right to bother a decedent’s survivors to pay bills.
-Probate is the mechanism used to decide how to distribute a person’s money and property to their heirs, or those individuals named as beneficiaries in their will.
+If someone passes away and has a will, or no estate plan at all, their estate will usually require probate to transfer their assets to their heirs or beneficiaries.

 What is a professional fiduciary?